Robot language interpreter integration tutorial

 This tutorial will try to explain how to integrate or embed a robot language interpreter into V-REP. The procedure is very similar in case you want to integrate an emulator (e.g. a specific microcontroller emulator) into V-REP. Extending V-REP's functionality requires most of the time the development of a plugin.
 Make sure you have read the tutorial on plugins , and the tutorial on external controllers before proceeding with this tutorial.

 The V-REP scene file related to this tutorial is located in V-REP's installation folder scenes\robotLanguageControl.ttt.
-The plugin project files, and the server application project files of this tutorial are located in V-REP's installation folder programming\v_repExtMtb and programming\mtbServer.
-The MTB plugin and MTB server should already be compiled in the installation directory.
+You can find the plugin project files here, and the server application project files here.

 First, let's start by loading the related scene file scenes\robotLanguageControl.ttt: